 In December 2018, the Authority fed into the Landscapes Review - Call for Evidence (often referenced as the 'Glover Review'), reflecting views expressed by members and staff to the questions raised.
 The final review document was published on 21 September 2019 and the Authority clearly set out its initial response to react positively to its thoughts and recommendations.
 In January 2022, the government published their response to the original report recommendations and undertook a 12-week open consultation to which the Authority responded in April.
-We now await the feedback and response to that consultation.
+We now await the formal feedback and response to that consultation.

-The Authority aims to be clearly accountable for the effective delivery of services, through setting targets and measuring performance.
-A revised and streamlined set of key national performance indicators continue to be applied and these indicators as well as a set of local indicators are monitored regularly by the Resources, Audit and Performance Committee.
+The Authority aims to be clearly accountable for the effective delivery of services through setting targets and measuring performance.
+A revised and streamlined set of key national performance indicators continue to be applied and these, as well as a set of local indicators, are monitored regularly by the Resources, Audit and Performance Committee.
+The format of the indicators has recently been changed to a RAG (red, amber, green) status indicating where the indicators have dropped, remained the same or have improved over the target set for the year.

-Objectives and targets are developed for each service, and performance reviewed against these.
-Despite the effects of the pandemic and the uncertainty of our grant, the Authority is using the period of financial stability in 2021/22 to review its efficiency and effectiveness and to plan more strategically.
+Objectives and targets are developed for each service and performance reviewed against these.
+Despite the effects of the pandemic and the uncertainty of our grant, the Authority is using the period of financial stability in 2022/23 to review its efficiency and effectiveness and to plan more strategically.
 Senior officers from National Park Authorities are constantly exploring possible savings and efficiencies in sharing best practices and, in some cases, sharing services.
+The Authority's financial position has been further stabilised by the one-off further grant by Defra of $\pounds 440,000$ in 2022/23.

-Service level agreements with New Forest District Council provided the services of strategic HR advice, internal audit, GIS and some financial services.
+Service level agreements with New Forest District Council provided the services of strategic HR advice, Internal Audit, GIS and some financial services.
 The Authority also provides services to other local bodies through SLAs; this included archaeology, rangers and communications services during the last year.
-The Authority also asked the District Council to undertake a Health & Safety Review of the Authority's policies and practices - this has recently made a number of recommendations which will be further reviewed and enacted in 2022/23.
+The Authority also asked the District Council to undertake an informal Health & Safety audit of the Authority's policies and practices - this audit has recently made a number of recommendations which will be further reviewed and enacted within available resources.